prajwal-skdlove/weathermetrics/s4model/README.md

 - **John Hughes**

 ## License
-This project is licensed under the GNU GENERAL PUBLIC LICENSE.
+This project is licensed under the APACHE LICENSE.